 - Gifting crypto (in most countries).

-So anytime you sell, swap or spend crypto in the course of yield farming - this would be subject to Capital Gains Tax.
+So anytime you sell, swap, or spend crypto in the course of yield farming - this would be subject to Capital Gains Tax.
 For example, if you added capital to a liquidity pool and received a liquidity pool token in return - this is likely going to be seen as a crypto to crypto swap, and any gain may be subject to Capital Gains Tax.
 Similarly, when you remove your capital by exchanging your liquidity pool tokens back, this would be another swap, and any gain is potentially taxable.

 Check your crypto tax rules